 Does life insurance cover accidental death?

 Yes.
-Applicants are required to complete an in-depth application prior to being accepted, which includes questions about the applicant's job and lifestyle, as well as any sports or hobbies that they take part in.
+Applicants are required to complete an application prior to being accepted, which includes questions about the applicant's job and lifestyle, as well as any sports or hobbies that they take part in.
 This enables the underwriters to assess any additional risk at the time of the application.
 So long as the applicant has been honest at the time of the application, the insurance company will pay out any claim as a result of accidental death.

 Did you know: Most life insurance companies offer free 'Accidental death benefit' while your application is being underwritten.
-This means that if you die as a result of accidental death during the application process, the policy will pay out, even though the policy hasn't started and you haven't paid any premiums.
+This means that if you die as a result of an accident during the application process, the policy will pay out, even though the policy hasn't started and you haven't paid any premiums.
 Make sure you check the terms and conditions as it is not offered by all insurers.